 Please thoroughly read the instructions before starting an application.
-There are special instructions for out-of-state attorneys, and those applying for a Multijurisdictional Practice program or to become a Registered Foreign Legal Consultant.
+There are special instructions for out-of-state attorneys, applicants for a Multijurisdictional Practice Program, and applicants for the Registered Foreign Legal Consultant.

 The moral character application is a compilation of many details of the applicant’s life.

-It’s important to be truthful on the application.
+It is important to be truthful on the application.
 The State Bar and the Committee of Bar Examiners consider candor to be a significant factor in determining whether an applicant has the good moral character required for admission to practice law.